davemarong/Self-Taught-App/README.md

 - Material UI : Is a very fast and easy to implement, especially grid.
 I also use some CSS for specific tasks.

 - Framer Motion : Framer Motion is compatible with Material UI, which makes it a powerful combination.

+- Swiper : A tool i used for creating swiping animation for the instructions videos.

 - Strapi : Using Strapi for user authentication and storing all user data.
 It is also easy to implement with Heroku.